justUmen/Bjornulf_custom_nodes/README.md

 ## 🐧🐍 Linux : Install dependencies (without venv, not recommended)

+Move the the custom_node folder and :  `pip install -r requirements.txt`

+OR

 - `pip install ollama` (you can also install ollama if you want :  https://ollama.com/download) - You don't need to really install it if you don't want to use my ollama node.
 (BUT you need to run `pip install ollama`)
 - `pip install pydub` (for TTS node)
 - `pip install opencv-python`
+- etc...

 ## 🐧🐍 Linux : Install dependencies with python virtual environment (venv)